fweiss/arduino-tdd/README.md

 Test Driven Development (TDD) is a coding practice whereby automated tests are executed before working code is written.
 A defining mantra of TDD is **RED, GREEN, REFACTOR**.
 There are many benefits of this approach, although some software engineers feel that it gets in the way.
-Once you master the basics, which are faciliated my many frameworks such as JUnit and RSpec, you'll find that the resulting code **sum tests** are way better to maintain and extend.
+Once you master the basics, which are faciliated by many frameworks such as JUnit and RSpec, you'll find that the resulting code **sum tests** are way better to maintain and extend.

 ## Motivation